viniciusmorgado/simplex-method-calculator/README.md

 # Simplex Method Calculator
-Simplex method calculator build with Windows Forms and .NET Framework for classes in linear programming and operational research;
+Simplex method calculator build with Windows Forms and .NET Framework for classes in linear programming and operational research.

 ## Startup interface